oss-generic/process/docs/DefiningLabels.md

 * Open issues
     * No status: New issue yet to be triaged.
-    * `s.Ongoing` : The issue is being worked on.
+    * `s.OnHold`: The work on the issue has been put on hold pending some other event.
 * Open PR
     * `s.ToReview`: Waiting for the review.
-    * `s.Ongoing` : The PR is being worked on.
+    * `s.Ongoing`: The PR is being worked on.
     * `s.ToMerge`: Main reviewer approved the changes.
-    * `s.MergeApproved` : Both main reviewer and the code quality reviewer has approved the merge.
+    * `s.MergeApproved`: Both main reviewer and the code quality reviewer has approved the merge.
 PR can be merged.
-    * `s.OnHold` : The work on the PR has been put on hold pending some other event.
+    * `s.OnHold`: The work on the PR has been put on hold pending some other event.
-* Closed issue/PR
-    * `s.Discarded` : The PR was abandoned.

 ### Category (`c.`)